JoshuaPlacidi/Fantasy-Football-Team-Predictions/README.md

 ## Results overview
 The final results of the study are briefly summarised here for convenience.
 This document continues, outlining and analysing the pipeline of the system.

-The following results are from a simulation run over the currently played matches of 2019/20 Premier League Season.
+The following results are from a simulation run over the currently played matches of 2019/20 Premier League season.
 A breakdown of the simulation results with comparisons to the average user score and dream team score can be found [here](https://github.com/JoshuaPlacidi/FPL-Predictions/blob/master/Results/1920_results.csv "1920 results in csv format").
-The graph below shows prediction performance for the 2019/20 season, for gameweeks 4-29 (29 gameweeks currently played, the system requires 3 prior games to have been played before predictions can be made).
+The graph below shows prediction performance for the 2019/20 season for gameweeks 4-29 (29 gameweeks currently played, the system requires 3 prior games to have been played before predictions can be made).

 ![1920 Season Results](https://raw.githubusercontent.com/JoshuaPlacidi/FPL-Predictions/master/Results/Graphs/1920_results_graph.png "1920 Season Results")